alidesme/Quoridor/README.md

 # Quoridor
 Coding an artificial intelligence for the game Quoridor.

-As it is a academic project, only the executable is available.
+As it is a academic project, only a demonstration video is available.

-To launch it on Linux, download the file "" and...